soportebteam/trustos/source/trustid.md

   * `public sign(payload: object, passphrase: string): string`: Sign a payload with a specific DID.
   * `public verify(signature: string, id: string): any`: Verifies a signature from a DID.
   * `public updatePassword(oldPassphrase:, passphrase:): Promise < DID >`: Updates the password
-  * `public async generateRecoveryKey(password:string, shares: number, threshold: number): Promise <Buffer[]>`: Generates the recovery key using shamirs secrets sharing.
+  * `public generateRecoveryKey(password:string, shares: number, threshold: number): Promise <Buffer[]>`: Generates the recovery key using shamirs secrets sharing.
-  * `public async generateRecoveryKeyTemp(passwordTemp:string, shares: number, threshold: number): Promise <Buffer[]>`: Generates the recovery key using shamirs secrets sharing unlocking the account with the temporal Key.
+  * `public generateRecoveryKeyTemp(passwordTemp:string, shares: number, threshold: number): Promise <Buffer[]>`: Generates the recovery key using shamirs secrets sharing unlocking the account with the temporal Key.

-  * `public async recoverKey(secrets: Buffer[], newPassword: string): Promise < DID >`: Recovers the key using the secrets generated with Shamirs secrets sharing algorithm.
+  * `public recoverKey(secrets: Buffer[], newPassword: string): Promise < DID >`: Recovers the key using the secrets generated with Shamirs secrets sharing algorithm.
   * `public exportDID(withPrivate: boolean)` : Exports a Did stored in the keystore.
   * `public importDID(obj: any)`: Imports a DID and stores it in the keystore.
-  * `public async sign(payload: object): Promise < string >`: Generates a JWS from a payload using an id from the wallet
+  * `public sign(payload: object): Promise < string >`: Generates a JWS from a payload using an id from the wallet
-  * `public async verify(signature: string, did: DID): Promise < any > `: Verifies a JWS from a payload using a did
+  * `public verify(signature: string, did: DID): Promise < any > `: Verifies a JWS from a payload using a did

 #### TrustID operations